 Gender pay reporting legislation which came into force with effect from 30 March 2017, required employers with 250 or more employees to publish statutory calculations every year showing how large the pay gap is between their male and female employees.
-The deadline for reporting the first outputs from the audit was 30 March 2018.
-The new gender pay gap audit and reporting obligations have been introduced alongside the existing requirements for public bodies, including publishing annual information to demonstrate compliance under the PSED and publishing equality objectives every four years.
+The deadline for reporting is the 30 March 2018.
+The gender pay gap audit and reporting obligations sit alongside the existing requirements for public bodies, including publishing annual information to demonstrate compliance under the PSED and publishing equality objectives every four years.

-The purpose of this paper is to share the Trust's first such audit and action plan developed by the Equality, Diversity and Inclusivity Committee to address issues identified from the audit.
+The purpose of this paper is to update the Board on the outputs from the 2018 audit.
+These will be reviewed by the Trust's Equality, Diversity and Inclusivity Committee and the action plan will be updated.